ctu-mrs/mrs_apptainer/README.md

 ROS workspace folder mounted into the container's `~/user_ros_workspace`.
 Use this for storing and compiling your packages.
-The packages need to be placed directle into `user_ros_workspace/src` without linking, the links do not translate into the container.
+The packages need to be placed directly into `user_ros_workspace/src` without linking.
+The links do not translate into the container.
 The contents of the `user_ros_workspace` folder are .gitignored.

 ### mount

-Folder with MRS scripts and shell additions, that is mounted dynamically into the container as `/opt/mrs/host`.
+Folder with MRS scripts and shell additions are mounted dynamically into the container as `/opt/mrs/host`.
-The folder contains the `.bashrc`, `.profile` and `.zshrc` that are sourced within the container when running it without host's `$HOME`.
+The folder contains the `.bashrc`, `.profile`, and `.zshrc` that are sourced within the container when running it without the host's `$HOME`.
 You can modify these to change the ROS behavior.

 ### ovelays